Skip to content

 Are the residence halls safe?

 We make every effort to create a safe living environment for all residents.
-The Residence Life staff (Residence Life Hall Directors and Resident Assistants) are trained to monitor and report various safety concerns.
+The Residence Life staff (Residence Life Supervisor and Resident Assistants) are trained to monitor and report various safety concerns.
 Emergency procedures are addressed each semester with the residents.
 Residents are required to have their doors/windows locked at all times, whether they are in their room or whether they are away.

 Visit our Personal Safety page for more information about how to keep yourself safe while on campus.